csstools/postcss-plugins/plugins/postcss-custom-properties/README.md

 _If you are looking for a full support of CSS custom properties, please follow [the opened issue for runtime support](https://github.com/postcss/postcss-custom-properties/issues/32)._

-**N.B.²** If you are wondering why there is a different plugin ([`postcss-css-variables`](https://github.com/MadLittleMods/postcss-css-variables)) that claims to do the more than this plugin  be sure to understand the explanation above about limitation.
+**N.B.²** If you are wondering why there is a different plugin ([`postcss-css-variables`](https://github.com/MadLittleMods/postcss-css-variables)) that claims to do more than this plugin, be sure to understand the explanation above about limitation.
 You should also check the [issues of this plugin](https://github.com/MadLittleMods/postcss-css-variables/issues?q=is%3Aissue).

 _This plugin works great with [postcss-calc](https://github.com/postcss/postcss-calc)._